-(1) Includes results for credit cards and the capital market, in immaterial amounts.
+- (1) Includes results for credit cards and the capital market, in immaterial amounts. - (2) Excludes provision for pension and severance pay for labor agreement.

-The contribution of the business banking segment to the Group's profits in the first quarter of 2007 increased by 55%, compared with the contribution in the same period last year.
-The increase is due mainly to the profits from the investment in shares from the dividends received, to the restraint in operating expenses, and to the reallocation of customers serviced by this segment, as a result of the reorganization of the system for servicing the Bank's business customers in the second quarter of 2006.
+The contribution of the business banking segment to the Group's profits in the first half of 2007 increased by 29%, compared with the contribution in the same period last year.
+The increase is due to the increase in the banking and finance contribution, mainly from the profit from financing operations and from operating income.
+The increase in financing profit in this segment was due to the growth in the volume of activity, in the margins and operating commissions.
+The growth in operating income was due mainly to the income from the investment in shares, from the dividend received.
+Moreover, the effect of the banking and finance contribution from the restraint in operating expenses, from the change in the allocation of customers serviced by this segment, as a result of the reorganization of the system for servicing the Bank's business customers in the second quarter of 2006 and from the change in the allocation of international activities, which in the past were included in all the segments according to the characterization of the customers (including business banking customers), and were transferred in full to the financial management segment.